-- Remove the additional parts used for ensuring the vehicle quality during transportation and restore the vehicle to its normal condition. - Check the vehicle before delivery is in normal condition. - · Check the vehicle or parts for any damage occurred during transportation or storage. - Check the vehicle after repair is in normal condition. - Make sure to provide a complete vehicle to customer.
+- Remove the vehicle protective parts for transportation. - Check that the vehicle or parts before delivery are not damaged during transportation or storage. - Check that the vehicle after repair is normal. - Make sure to provide a complete vehicle to customer.

-For above reasons, all SOAs (dealerships) must carry out the PDIs before delivery of vehicle.
+For above reasons, all SUBARU dealers must carry out the PDIs before delivery of vehicle.
 Refer to this manual unless otherwise specified.